ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/Truc-Chi-Huynh-Tran.md

 title: #job title
 team: no #mark no if an individual, NO CAPS
 single: yes  #mark yes if an individual NO CAPS
 description: Led the development of a new, highly-innovative security feature for future banknotes.
-This has enabled the United States Currency Program to scale back other projects, saving $6 million.
+This has enabled the United States Currency Program to scale back other projects, saving $2 million to date.
 #description of why there winning award, in an excel spreadsheet
 category: treasury #reference list of categories
 agency: Department of the Treasury #name of agency, capitalize first letter of each name